DMLON/ct_at_home_backend/backend/README.md

 This repository has the backend part of a future e-commerce website that sells 3D printed products from Computerized tomography segmentations

-This backend can be seen working on this glitch site
+This backend can be seen working on this glitch site // Not working currently on latest push

 https://cthomeproductos.glitch.me/productos